phetsims/my-solar-system/doc/implementation-notes.md

 # PhET-iO

-All PhET-iO elements in this sim are static (created a startup).
+All PhET-iO Elements in this sim are static (created a startup).
 There are no elements created dynamically.

 There are 2 custom IOTypes.
 See [BodyInfo.BodyInfoIO](https://github.com/phetsims/solar-system-common/blob/main/js/model/BodyInfo.ts) and [BodyInfoSubsetIO](https://github.com/phetsims/my-solar-system/blob/main/js/lab/model/PhetioOrbitalSystemProperty.ts).